Mentoring for Women Producers

 Tutor of the programme

-The call to the 2022 edition is now closed.
+The call to the 2023 edition is closed.

 How does the programme work?

-Furthermore, throughout the mentoring program, the EWA team will find other opportunities for the mentees to participate in other EWA programming and networking in 2022.
+Furthermore, throughout the mentoring program, the EWA team will find other opportunities for the mentees to participate in other EWA programming and networking in 2024.

 Mentors and mentees will work online at their own pace.
 Each mentor will be available for four hours per month.
 Halfway through the programme, we will ask for feedback to make sure the match is working.